 One of the professions with the highest levels of inadequate sleep includes transport occupations, which include semi-truck drivers.

 The Federal Motor Carrier Safety Administration has developed stringent Hours of Service Regulations stating how long truck drivers can be on the road before taking breaks, and time away from behind the wheel.

 While employers are required to educate drivers on the hazards of drowsy driving and provide employee training on dealing with the symptoms of fatigue, those guidelines are usually discounted when delivery schedules affect their bottom lines.

 When these regulations are violated by the driver — or as a direct order from the trucking company — and an accident occurs, negligence becomes the driving factor in pursuing your full financial recovery.

-Have You Been Injured In A Pasadena Truck Accident?
+Have You Been Injured In A Encino Truck Accident?

 If you have been injured in a truck accident, there may be several parties that are responsible for your injuries and overall financial recovery, and we can help you hold them responsible for their negligence by calling our truck accident attorneys in Encino, California at Binder & Associates today at +1 626-793-9124.
 Each of our experienced personal injury attorneys provides free consultations, so we can learn more about your unique truck accident and your injuries to provide the advice and information you need to make an informed decision regarding your legal case.
 Call us now to learn more.